Abhijais2003/Robust-MVC-Book-Store-Management-System/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 Have questions or suggestions?
-Feel free to reach out to us at [email@example.com](mailto:jjaiswal.aj.1234@example.com) or open an issue on GitHub.
+Feel free to reach out to us at [Email](mailto:jjaiswal.aj.1234@example.com) or open an issue on GitHub.
 We'd love to hear from you!